binlecode/example-oauth2-fastapi/README.md

 - client_id=online-swagger
 - client_secret=secret

-And choose one of the two preloaded users, johndoe and alice, with his/her respective password for authentication and token scope grant.
+And choose one of the two preloaded users, `johndoe` and `alice`, with his/her respective password for authentication and token scope grant.

 ## OAuth2 framework implementation